Skip To Main Content

 Organ Specifications File

-In 1895, a commentator wrote: "There have been many organist appointed from time to time, but none seem to have held the post for any period to speak of."
+In 1895, a commentator wrote: "There have been many organists appointed from time to time, but none seem to have held the post for any period to speak of."

 Edward Clark, c.1770? (c.1728-1789);